IgnacioRolon/QuestChainTracker/README.md

 Downloads:

-Download the Latest Stable Version here:
+Download the Latest Stable Version here: https://github.com/IgnacioRolon/QuestChainTracker/raw/master/QuestChainTracker.rar

-Download the Beta Version here:
+Download the Beta Version here: Currently in Development.
+Beta will include Class Hall campaigns.

+To use the addon once installed, just write "/qc help" for more info on how to use it.

+If you find any issue or have a suggestion to make, please report it sending me a message on Discord: Nachsacred#4362 or through the GitHub issues tab https://github.com/IgnacioRolon/QuestChainTracker/issues/new